rachana5/tech-writing-portfolio/deepl-postman.md

 	| target_lang | et |
 	| text | Hello, world! |

-	The request should look something like this:
+	The table should look something like this:

 	![Screenshot of the API request and parameters](images/post-request-params.png)